umputun/remark42/site/src/docs/configuration/email/index.md

 ## HTML templates for emails and error messages

 Remark42 uses golang templates for email templating.
-Templates are located in `backend/templates` and embedded into binary by statik
+Templates are located in `backend/app/templates/static` and embedded into binary by `go:embed` [directive](https://pkg.go.dev/embed).

 Now we have the following templates: